 In 2014, the Trafigura Foundation made a three-year commitment to HBI.
 We chose a project in a fishing community in San Fernando, La Union.
 The objective is to improve the health, sanitation, education, and livelihood of local school kids and the surrounding community.

-The San Agustin Elementary School currently functions under dire conditions, with a low attendance rate; the San Agustin community is underserved, overpopulated, marginalised, and depressed.
+Few years ago, the San Agustin Elementary School was functioning under dire conditions, with a low attendance rate; the San Agustin community was underserved, overpopulated and marginalised.
 HBI aims to help the school improve its infrastructure and educational services, while addressing the community’s sanitation and livelihood issues.

 San Agustin School used to be ranked 12 out of the 13 local schools but last year has jumped to the fifth best and has retained its status as a Model Community in the City of San Fernando because of the continued sustainable implementation of its health and sanitation program, community-based income generating projects, and child’s rights and health advocacy.